 Newark Campus Public Safety seeks and shares information with local law enforcement agencies on a regular basis.
 This cooperative working relationship makes it easier for us to monitor and record information concerning criminal activity occurring off campus involving students and student organizations affiliated with the University.

-By campus phone, individuals wanting to talk to Security should dial 300 in an emergency or 237 in a non-emergency.
+By campus phone, individuals wanting to talk Public Safety should dial 740.366.9237.
 Off-campus emergency assistance from police or fire may be contacted by dialing 98-911 from any campus phone or simply 911 from a public pay phone.

 The Public Safety Office is located in Warner Hall, Room 105.